Central Market Hall Budapest

 Planning a Trip?
 Ask Your Question

-With a façade of patterned orange bricks and tiled roofs, the Great Market Hall in Budapest, Hungary is the oldest and largest indoor market.
+With a façade of patterned orange bricks and tiled roofs, the Central Market Hall is the oldest and largest indoor market in the city.
 The stalls and counters here sell exotic spices, Hungarian wines and seasonal products along with souvenirs, clothes and snacks.

 At the end of the famous Váci Street in the Pest side of Budapest sits the oldest indoor market of the city – the Great Market Hall.
 With its completion in 1897, this market has witnessed World Wars and has undergone alterations in its structure with tiled roofs and patterned front to become a tourist attraction of the city.
 Built in 1897, It was with the construction of Central Market Hall that rules were enacted for the proper inspection and governance of food, and a mechanism which was fair to the vendors of the city.
 In the three floors of this market, a wide variety of fruits, spices, bags, clothes, souvenirs, traditional crafts, Hungarian wines and paprika are available along with a self-service style cafeteria, the Fakanal Restaurant where you can hop into after your shopping.
 The Great Market Hall makes it to the list of top Budapest attractions and if you decide to visit this place, carry a few bags and some time in hand.